kalliope-project/kalliope/neurons/neurotransmitter/README.md

 ## Synapses example

-We call another synapse directly at the end of the fist synapse
+We call another synapse directly at the end of the first synapse
 ```
 - name: "direct-link"
     signals: